piratf/python/tudouSpider/readme.md

 Yes it's just a training code to help me learn python, don't use it for commercial purposes please.

-But it's an useful tool for guys often watch *TV drama program* like me.
+But it's an useful tool for people often looking for *TV drama program* like my friends.

-Abroad program is diffcult to see in China.
-Thanks for these website who buy the rights for us, and we can watch them online.

 But:
- > * I'm too lazy to click once and once for episode to episode again.
+ > * I'm too lazy to click once and once by episode to episode around.
- > * We don't have good *internet speed*, Oh it's terrible for online video.
+ > * Sometimes we don't have good *internet speed*, Oh it's terrible for online video.
  > * And so on.
 I want to download the program in the harddisk.
  > * So you can *watch it anytime you want*.